d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 ## Exercises

 1. Can you solve the polynomial regression problem exactly?
 Hint: use linear algebra.
-1. Concider model selection for polynomials:
+1. Consider model selection for polynomials:
     * Plot the training loss vs. model complexity (degree of the polynomial).
 What do you observe?
 What degree of polynomial do you need to reduce the training loss to 0?
     * Plot the test loss in this case.
     * Generate the same plot as a function of the amount of data.